Leyam-07/Resorts_System/docs/Deployment-Guide.md

     _Note: The `resorts_system._` privileges will apply correctly after the database is created in the next step.\*

 2.  **Run the Initialization Script:**
     Navigate to the project's root directory in your terminal and run the following command.
-This single step will create the database and all the necessary tables.
+This will create the database structure.

     ```bash
     php scripts/init_db.php
+    ```

+3.  **Seed the Database (Optional but Recommended):**
+    To populate the database with sample data for testing, run the seeding script:
+    ```bash
+    php scripts/seed_db.php
     ```

 ## 4. Application Configuration